luguslabs/habs/README.md

 [Substrate](https://substrate.dev/) is a Parity framework that allows creating application-specific blockchains.

-We created a Substrate runtime that collects all nodes metrics and sets federation leadership.
+We created a Substrate runtime that collects all nodes heartbeats and sets federation leadership.
 This helps Archipel orchestrator to select the best leader appropriately in the federation.
 We call this specific blockchain the Archipel Substrate Chain or Archipel Chain.

 All nodes inside a federation, run Archipel Chain.
 In the current implementation, an Archipel must be composed of at least 3 nodes.
 That means that to operate, you have to set up at least 3 nodes.
 Try to set up nodes in different locations.